ssheraliev/alk-oop-flask-project/README.md

 ## Overview

 Mystical Tale - Interactive Game, where you embark on a mystical journey and make choices that determine the course of the narrative.
-The game features is based on tale style and allows you to create characters, progress through a branching storyline, and save your progress.
+The game is based on tale style and allows you to create characters, progress through a branching storyline, and save your progress.

 ## Technologies Used